“If art is to nourish the roots of our culture, society must set the artist free to follow his vision wherever it takes him…it is a form of truth.”

-We define Modern Appalachia as a culture that recognizes artists of all kinds as vital members of Southern Appalachia, central to cultivating a deep sense of our place and forging vibrant communities.
+We define Modern Appalachia as a culture that recognizes artists of all kinds as vital members of Southern Appalachia who inspire our imaginations, and are central to cultivating a deep sense of our place and forging vibrant communities.

 Bloodroot Mountain is pleased to have published Sam Stapleton's art book, Stilled Life.
 Stapleton's unique artistic vision in Stilled Life weaves together poetry and fine art photography into a visual and literary masterpiece.
 Inspired by Stapleton's images, created from multiple photographic exposures of frozen flowers, poets George Ella Lyon and Diane Gilliam have given language to the artist's work.